NITIN0601/GenAI_Projects/GENAI/PROJECT_STRUCTURE.md

 - Embedding vectors are stored in optimized indices (FAISS, ChromaDB, Redis)
 - System is fully provider-agnostic and scalable
 - Production-ready with comprehensive error handling and logging
+- Prompts are now centralized and configuration-driven (enterprise standard)